harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 #### Do we support moving the recommendations from the Applied to Open recommendations section?

-No. We support only moving the recommendations from the Open to the applied section now.
+No. Currently, CCM supports only moving the recommendations from the **Open** to the **Applied** tab.

 #### Are there any recommendations specific to GCP, other than the nodepool and workload recommendations for clusters in GCP?

-Currently, we do not offer any GCP-specific recommendations.
+Currently, CCM does not offer any GCP-specific recommendations.
 Our support is limited to the recommendations outlined in the [documentation](https://developer.harness.io/docs/category/recommendations).

 #### Does CCM offer support for on-premises/Self Managed Platform (SMP) installations?

-Yes, CCM does support on-premises/Self Managed Platform (SMP) installations.
-It provides the following features and functionalities within an SMP environment:
+Yes.
+CCM supports the following features and functionalities in the SMP environment for AWS and Kubernetes:
-1) The Connectors setup is currently supported exclusively on AWS and Kubernetes.
-2) Additionally, CCM supports Perspectives, Budgets, Scheduled Reports, Cost categories, Anomalies, and Recommendations in this environment.
+- Connector setup
+- Perspectives
+- Budgets
+- Scheduled reports
+- Cost categories
+- Anomalies
+- Recommendations
+For more information, go to [CCM on Harness Self-Managed Enterprise Edition](https://developer.harness.io/docs/category/ccm-on-harness-self-managed-enterprise-edition).

 ### Governance